How to Plant, Grow + Propagate Pothos

 Propagating Pothos

 Propagate pothos by stem cuttings.
 Take 6-inch cuttings from growing tips.
 Remove the leaf closest to the cut end.
 Place the cutting into a glass of water.
 Keep the cuttings in bright, indirect sunlight for a month and check for root development.
-As soon as roots have begun to form, pot the rooted cuttings into containers with potting soil and treat as a normal houseplant.
+As soon as roots have begun to form, pot the rooted cuttings into containers with potting soil and treat them as a normal houseplant.

 Another method is to dip the cuttings into rooting hormone and then stick them into a moist rooting mix made of one part perlite and one part peat moss.
 Keep the rooting mix moist.
 Roots should begin to form within a month.
 When roots form, pot up into normal potting soil.